ariqathallah/food-recipe/README.md

 # React App with Tailwind CSS
-The eecipes were fetched from Edamam Recipe Search API
+The recipes were fetched from Edamam Recipe Search API